ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-camera-switcher.md

 ![Camera Switcher Window](/assets/img/switcher.png "Camera Switcher Window"){: width="515px"}

-The Camera Switcher shows all of your connected input devices.
+The Camera Switcher shows all of your connected video sources.

 The size of the video previews can be adjusted using the slider control at the bottom of the window.
 The arrangement of the video previews can be adjusted by resizing the window.
 For example you may wish to view the previews as a horizontal row, a vertical column, or a grid.

 #### Selecting a Video Source